VeronicaSalm/TwitterDataset/README.md

 # TwitterDataset
 Contains the tweets extracted from the Covid-19 twitter dataset for our CMPUT 466 project.
+It represents a subset of the tweets (after being hydrated, with only a subset of the provided fields) from https://github.com/echen102/COVID-19-TweetIDs.

 ## Description of Dataset